-Nikon SB400 flash. (uses 2-AA cells, 6.545 oz./186g with two eneloop cells).
+Nikon SB400 flash.
+(2 AA cells, 6.545 oz./186g with two eneloop cells).
 My biggest source of support is when you use any of these links, especially this link to it at Amazon, or to it at eBay (see How to Win at eBay) when you get anything, regardless of the country in which you live.
 Thank you!
 Ken.

 My SB-400 is a very simple, very high quality flash with all the features I actually use.
 Other flash features are gimmicks that get in the way of taking pictures.

-The SB-400 is Nikon's best flash, and sadly went out of production in 2013.
+The SB-400 is Nikon's best small flash ever, but sadly went out of production in 2013.
 No worries, there are more available at eBay than anyone will ever need (see How to Win at eBay).
 I would get another one at eBay long before I'd buy the new Nikon SB-300 instead.

 The SB-400 is a tiny, featherweight flash for use with modern (2004 and newer) digital SLRs.
 It's small, but not cheap.
 It works extremely well and is built like a jewel.
-I paid full price for mine; $129.
+I paid full price for mine when they first came out, $129 back in 2006.
+They are so good and unequalled that they sell for about $160 used in 2015 if you know How to Win at eBay.
+They are this good, and if I lost mine, I'd buy another used SB-400 before I got another small new Nikon flash.

 I have a ton of information below, but the answer is yes, buy one of these.
 I use it all the time and no longer bother with my clumsy SB-600.